argyle-systems/argyle-link-ios/README.md

 pod 'Argyle'
 ```

+Use `pod install` and `pod update` commands to install/update pods afterwards

 ### Carthage

 [Carthage](https://github.com/Carthage/Carthage) is a decentralized dependency manager that builds your dependencies and provides you with binary frameworks.
 To integrate Argyle into your Xcode project using Carthage, specify it in your `Cartfile`: